 25 October 1942 – posted as a Prisoner of War (POW)

 24 July 1943 – a communication was received from Rome stating John was in Campo PG 103/7 at La Maina (Sauris) in the Dolomites.
 He was put to work on a hydroelectric scheme.

-April 1943 – cables from Rome advised that John had been ill with chronic intestinal catarrah.
-He was discharged from the Hospital Militaire at Udine cured of the illness but in organic decline.
+April 1943 – cables from Rome advised that John had been ill with chronic intestinal catarrh.
+He was discharged from the Hospital Militaire at Udine.
+Cured of the illness but in organic decline.

 3 November 1943 – John moved to Stalag XIA, Altengrabow, near Magdeburg.

-25 December 1943 – John was moved to work camp KDO 7002 at Ufingln, where he worked building air raid shelters (camp attached to Stalag XIB)
+25 December 1943 – John was moved to work camp KDO 7002 at Ufingln.
+He worked building air-raid shelters (camp attached to Stalag XIB)

 13 April 1945 – the German commandant of Stalag XIB announced that the British forces were very close.
 He proposed to move his guard company, leaving a token guard on the camp to avoid possible interference by SS troops in the area.